THE EXPERIENCE OF THE SUPREME COUNCIL FOR LATVIA

 Both Ox and Self Transcended (all forgotten and empty)

 The first version of the "Ox drawing" ended with these eight pictures.
 Circle.
 Emptiness.Nirvana.
 Leaving wishes and the world.
-This is perhaps best way to meet the goals of the Buddhist.
-But they never reconciled the Westernspiritual tradition.
-In the twelfthcentury the "Ox drawing"series was updated with two new drawings.
-It is possible that this is due to the influences of the Western spiritual traditions
+This is perhaps the best way to meet the goals of the Buddhists.
+But they never reconciled the Western spiritual tradition.
+In the twelfth century, the "Ox drawing" series was updated with two new drawings.
+This may be due to the influences of the Western spiritual traditions

 Stage 9.